Simon Fay Guitars

 After extensive experimentation with many different finish materials, I have settled on a urethane finish because I believe it is currently the best finish available for steel string guitars.
 I do all my own finish work and produce a remarkably thin finish of exceptional quality that rivals French Polish for tone.

 For most of my building career (2008-2020), I outsourced my finish work to a talented (now retired) finisher who did an outstanding polyester finish for me.
-Over the years, I had few customers request a French Polish on the soundboard and I could not help but notice the tonal improvement this finish brought to my guitars.
+Over the years, I've had several customers request a French Polish on the soundboard and I could not help but notice the tonal improvement this finish brought to my guitars.
 It is commonly cited that a thin finish is very important for guitar tone but my experience is that the finish type also has a noticeable effect as well.
-It is my opinion that the finish effect becomes much more noticeable on very responsive instruments.
-I believe the discussion of finish impacting tone is less important for mass-produced guitars so long as the finish is kept to reasonable levels — 5 to 8 mils thick.
-If you are unfamiliar with the term, a mil simply refers to one thousandths of an inch and thus, a 10 mil finish is 0.010” thick.

 Finish characteristics that are important to luthiers: